Stollwerck: From beginnings until the Second World War

+At the turn of the century, branches had been established in Berlin, Breslau, Bremen, Frankfurt, Leipzig, Munich, Amsterdam, Brussels, Budapest, Chicago and Vienna, as well as factories in Berlin, Bratislava, London and New York.
+Stollwerck also took over other brands such as Dr. Michaelis' Acorn Cacao and used its position as purveyor to the court as well as the international awards ("27 court diplomas, 70 gold medals") it had received as advertisement.
+It wasn't until the First World War, which began in 1914, that Stollwercks rapid growth ended.

-In 1927 Karl Stollwerck built the Stollwerck Mausoleum in Upper Bavaria, a rare combination of Protestant church and family burial chamber.
+In 1927 Karl Stollwerck built the Stollwerck Mausoleum near Feldkirchen, Upper Bavaria, a rare combination of a family tomb also used for protestant service.

+In 1928, the Hamburg factory was taken over by the Kakao Compagnie Theodor Reichhardt (Theodor Reichhardt cocoa company) for 10 million Reichsmarks and its operations were relocated to Cologne.
+In the years that followed, the company was awarded as a Nationalsozialistischer Musterbetrieb (National Socialist model company).

 Costly acquisitions and the global economic downturn of the Great Depression devastated Stollwerck's finances.
-It had to be rescued by the Deutsche Bank in the 1930s, which marked the end of its family ownership.
+It had to be rescued by Deutsche Bank in the 1930s and under the leadership of bank directors Georg Solmssen and Karl Kimmich the company was restructured, which marked the end of its family ownership.
+The renovators measures were not very successful and in 1970, Stollwerck was named "Versager des Jahres" (Failure of the Year) by the business magazine Capital.

-In the Second World War food rationing and the scarcity of cocoa drastically reduced the firm's market.
+During the Second World War, food rationing and the scarcity of cocoa drastically reduced the firm's market.

 From the Post Second World War period to the present

 After the Second World War the firm was left with damaged factories and much of its manufacturing equipment expropriated as reparations.
 It restarted production in 1949 and fared moderately in the face of intense competition in the 1950s and 1960s.
 Its finances worsened until 1972, when Hans Imhoff bought the company and guided it to great success as a chocolate manufacturer with plants in West Germany and abroad, directly competing with long-established brands such as Sarotti.
+Over the next 30 years, Stollwerck became one of the largest chocolate manufacturers with factories in Germany and abroad as well as taking over traditional brands such as Sprengel, Sarotti and Chocolaterie Jacques in Eupen.
+In 1969 Imhoff took over the Hildebrand chocolate factory, with the Waldbaur factory following in 1976, which both were later incorporated into Stollwerck.
+The concentration of production led to the traditional Cologne factory in the Severinsviertel being abandoned in the mid-1970s.
+This was helped by a 10 million DM subsidy from the city of Cologne and a 25 million DM purchase price for the site, which was occupied by demonstrators for 47 days in 1980.

 After the reunification of Germany, Stollwerck quickly invested in the former East Germany, buying the Thuringian Chocolate Factory GmbH in Saalfeld, makers of Rotstern brand chocolate and the German Democratic Republic's largest chocolate producer.